Talieng means "headhunters." The Talieng are one of the subgroups that make up the official Gie Trieng minority group in Vietnam.

 In the past, polygamy was common among the ruling class, but now most families are monogamous.
-Tobacco and alcohol is consumed in massive quantities by the Talieng.
-During festivals Talieng people of all ages are seen laying around the village in a completely drunken state.
+The Talieng people consume massive quantities of tobacco and alcohol.
+During festivals Talieng people of all ages wind up laying around the village in a completely drunken state.
 Talieng from different clans are strictly forbidden from living in the same house.

 The youngest child of each Talieng family is responsible for taking care of his or her parents and for worshiping the ancestors.
-In the 3rd lunar month of every year the Talieng hold a 7-day ceremony where prayer is held for all Talieng ancestors.
-Buffaloes are sacrificed in front of the communal village house.
+In the 3rd lunar month of every year the Talieng hold a 7-day ceremony where they hold prayer for all Talieng ancestors.
+They sacrifice buffaloes in front of the communal village house.